amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

   }
 {% endcodeblock %}

-To understand better what's going on let's do some examples.
+To understand better what's going on, let's do some examples.

-## Tree with 1 node
+## Tree with one node

-Let's start with a single root node
+Let's start with a single root node:

 ```
      40*